kooscode/srgh-matrix-trinity/README.md

 Finally I reached out to some folks on Discord familiar with XBOX 360 RGH (Mena and Octal450) and I learnt that the XBOX 360's standby clock at 48Mhz is waay too slow for consistent glitches.
 You can process the clock on Dual Edge Triggering (DET) with a Xilinx Coolrunner CPLD, meaning you can process on both rising and falling edges of a clock and in theory the processing happens at 98Mhz, but still even working with ~10 nanosecond periods, it was TOO SLOW ????

 There are no built-in IP logic on CPLD's to perform frequency multiplication using Phased Lock Loops (PLL) or Digital Clock Managers (DCM's) or other features you typically get for free in FPGA's..
-After some serious Google fu and head scratching, I found a archive on Xilinx Forums on a way to DOUBLE the frequency of a digital circuit by phase delaying the signal a little and then XOR'ing an inverse of the delayed signal with the original and boom! you can double the Frequency!
+After some serious Google fu and head scratching, I found an archive on Xilinx Forums on a way to DOUBLE the frequency of a digital circuit by phase delaying the signal a little and then XOR'ing an inverse of the delayed signal with the original and boom! you can double the Frequency!

 ![XBOX](images/freq_doubler_sch.png)

-I implemented this Flip-Flop with clock XOR trick on the 48Mhz clock that should produce a 96Mhz clock and then did Dual Edge Triggering ontop of that to get to theoretically get to 192Mhz!
-Now to test it out and check the output frequency!
+I implemented this Flip-Flop with clock XOR trick on the 48Mhz clock that should produce a 96Mhz clock and then did Dual Edge Triggering ontop of that to theoretically get to 192Mhz!
+Now to test it out and check the output frequencies!

 ![XBOX](images/48_48_phase.jpg)
 ![XBOX](images/48_to_96mhz.jpg)

-I hooked up my Oscilloscope to the board and after some basic tests involving basic frequency measurements, I confirmed the CPLD was doing exactly what the Xilinx forum suggested..
-It delayed the input 48Mhz clock phase by a few degrees, then XOR'ed the Input 48Mhz and delayed 48Mhz clock signals to produce a DOUBLE frequency signal at 98Mhz - Then you can do Dual Edge Triggering to process signals at 192Mhz!!!!
+I hooked up my Oscilloscope to the board and after some tests involving basic frequency measurements, I confirmed the CPLD was doing exactly what the Xilinx forum suggested..
+It delayed the input 48Mhz clock phase by a few degrees, then XOR'ed the Input 48Mhz and delayed 48Mhz clock signals to produce a DOUBLE frequency clock signal at 98Mhz - Then you can do Dual Edge Triggering to process signals at 192Mhz!!!!
 Thats pretty crazy to process at 4x the input clock speed without any PLL's or DCM's!!!

-### Now I could process in 5.208333 nanosecond periods - that is a pretty darn accurate clock !!
+### Now I could process and produce signals on the CPLD in 5.208333 nanosecond periods - that is a pretty darn accurate clock !!

 After these Changes and some more input from Octal450 on glitch timing fine tuning and a suggestion to delay the "slow down" message until 30-50ms after post count 10, I found the magic numbers..  and BOOM!!
-I was able to glitch the XBOX 360 pretty much within 1-5 seconds EVERY single time!! using my OWN code to do it!!!
+I was able to glitch the XBOX 360 pretty much within 1-5 seconds EVERY single time!! using my OWN code to do it that I created entirely from a Logic Analyzer output !!!

 ![XBOX](images/all_good.png)